Overview

 OASIS+ contractors seeking to apply any or all of the previously awarded Domains held on their existing Master Contract(s) will only be awarded those Domain CLINs in which the contractor does not exceed the represented size standard identified in Section C.2.

-The process for the Lateral Springboarding will require the submission of the following documents to the OASIS+ Contracting Officer (CO):
+The process for the Lateral Springboarding will require the submission of the following documents to the OASIS+ CO via a FedConnect message:

-2. Current Representations and Certifications from Section K indicating the relevant socioeconomic categories to which the proposal applies.
+1. Current Representations and Certifications from Section K indicating the relevant socioeconomic categories to which the proposal applies as well as the business size at the time of Lateral Springboarding request submission (i.e., date of offer submission).

-3. A Lateral Springboarding summary sheet that indicates the currently awarded Domains on the currently held IDIQ(s) with cross mapping to the eligible Domains of the requested IDIQ(s).
+3. Attachment J.P-14, Lateral Springboarding Summary Sheet that indicates the QPs submitted under the currently awarded Domains on the currently held IDIQ(s) identifying those that were performed by an SBA-certified concern for the socioeconomic program applicable to the requested IDIQ(s).

 Note: A price proposal submission is not required as part of Lateral Springboarding.

-If proposing new, additional Domains, the contractor shall follow the requirements as outlined in Section H.11.3 Domain Enhancement Procedures.
-If the contractor proposes to add Domains and laterally spring-board in conjunction, the contractor must coordinate with the OASIS+ CO.
+If proposing new, additional Domains, the contractor shall follow the requirements as outlined in Section H.11.3 Add Domain Modification Procedures.
+If the contractor proposes to add Domains and laterally spring-board, these would be processed as separate actions, and the contractor must coordinate with the OASIS+ CO.

 To facilitate this springboarding, and in order to maximize participation across the OASIS+ IDIQs, contractors are encouraged to notify the OASIS+ CO when SB socioeconomic categories applicable to the OASIS+ program are obtained.

-2. Proposal in response to the current or most recent OASIS+ solicitation.
+A proposal in response to the current OASIS+ solicitation.
+Additionally:

-a. the proposal must meet all of the criteria of the applicable OASIS+ solicitation, and:
+1. the proposal must meet all of the criteria of the applicable OASIS+ solicitation, including a representation of size as of the date of the new Domain(s) proposal submission, including all team members, and;

-Note: A price proposal submission is not required as part of Domain Enhancement.
-Contractors are also not required to submit responsibility information with the Domain Enhancement request, unless requested by the OASIS+ CO.
+Notes: A price proposal submission is not required as part of Add Domain Modification.
+Contractors are also not required to submit responsibility information with the Add Domain Modification request, unless requested by the OASIS+ CO.

-Upon approval of the Domain Enhancement modification request by the CO, the contract will be modified to add those Domain CLINs in which the contractor does not exceed the represented size standard identified in Section C.2.
+Upon approval of the Add Domain Modification request by the OASIS+ CO, the contract will be modified to add the CLINs under that Domain in which the Contractor does not exceed the represented size standard identified in Section C.2.
 The awarded CLINs (and associated NAICS Codes) represent the fair opportunity pools in which the awardee may compete.
-Offerors will not be awarded any Domain CLINs in which it represents its size as other than small unless an exception to affiliation exists set forth in 13 CFR § 121.103(b).
+An Offeror will not be awarded any CLINs in which it represents its size as other than small unless an exception to affiliation exists set forth in 13 CFR § 121.103(b).